Bill's Bountiful Blog

 But it was in fourth grade that my music took a dangerous turn.
 I heard the Beatles on the radio.

 Like every other Beatles fan, I formed a band in sixth grade, with other 10, 11 and 12 year olds.
-Tired of rehearsing in our garage, we somehow convinced our school to allow us to play in front of students.
+Tired of rehearsing in our garage, we somehow convinced our school to allow us to play in front of classmates.

 Now this was music my mother probably hated, although she did seem to like most any kind.
 It was certainly far less sophisticated and was undoubtedly played out of tune, with an unsteady beat, and sung by kids with shaky voices.
 It was far too loud.

-It was only years later that I realized the music must have sounded terrible to everyone and dreadful to a concert level pianist.
+It was only years later that I admitted the music must have sounded terrible to everyone and dreadful to a concert level pianist.
 But she never let on that she knew better.
 In fact, she was an accomplished liar because I believed every word of her praise for decades.

 My father did not believe that his children could "Do no wrong."
 He was a kind and quiet guy, but we kids could definitely do wrong with the important things.
 You did not disrespect people.
 You did not make fun of others.
 You definitely had to help with anything that came your way, and you did it with joy and without complaint.